-Dr Alberto Pugnale is an architect and Senior Lecturer in Architectural Design at the ‘Faculty of Architecture, Building and Planning’ of the University of Melbourne.
+Dr Alberto Pugnale is an Architect and Senior Lecturer in Architectural Design at the ‘Faculty of Architecture, Building and Planning’ of the University of Melbourne.
+He is the Academic Convenor of the Hallmark Research Initiative (HRI) on Bioinspiration, and the Pathway Coordinator of the Architecture Major – Bachelor of Design.

 In 2003, he graduated in “Architecture Sciences” (Bachelor level) at Politecnico di Torino.
 In 2006 he graduated with Honours in “Architecture and Construction” (Master of Science level) at the same university, and in 2010 he got a PhD in “Architecture and Building Design”, with a thesis entitled: “Engineering Architecture.
 Advances of a technological practice“ (also available on ResearchGate).